This post may contain affiliate links.

 - Because their kids’ education is really important and they think not being in school will affect that.

 So which camp do you sit in?
 Are you a traveller or a non-traveller?
 You know, both are OK.
-People are different and my jam is your poop.
+People are different and my jam isn’t yours.
 It’s cool.
 I’ll travel, you can stay home.
 There’s room for all sorts of people in the world.
+Sign up to follow.